jlarmstrongiv/tracecamp-winter-2020/curriculum/day_0/reference/07-design.md

 ## About

 While design is not the focus of this programming bootcamp, having a design eye will you implement beautiful user interfaces.
-This article is more of a list of resources for you to use in your projects, than a guide on how to use them.
+This lesson is more of a list of resources for you to use in your projects, than a guide on how to use them.

 If you are interested in learning more about design, read and watch: